-Early references show the township as Quitstan (1245); Wystan, Quystan (1278); Whystan, Whytstan, Whyghstan (1292); Quistan (1346), eventually reaching its present spelling of Whiston around 1355.
+Early references show the township as Quitstan (1245), Wystan, Quystan (1278), Whystan, Whytstan, Whyghstan (1292) and Quistan (1346), eventually reaching its present spelling of Whiston around 1355.

 Whiston is located 1 1/2 miles south of Prescot, 3/4 mile east of Huyton Quarry, 4 miles south-west from St. Helens and 1 1/2 miles west from Rainhill.

 Over centuries, Whiston had many changes in land ownership.
 The Lords of Whiston and Halsnead were influential, powerful families which included: Gernet; Dacre; Travers; Bold; Ogle; Case; Le Norreys; Pemberton; and latterly the Willis family whose descendants owned the Halsnead estate continuously from 1684 until 1929 when it was sold by auction.
 The Willis family were also the chief landowners within the Whiston district as a whole.
 The 17th Century Halsnead Hall stood until 1932 within the huge wooded area known as Halsnead Park.
-In recent times, part of the park became a static Caravan Park.
+In recent times, part of the park became a static caravan park.

 The township of Whiston is historically linked with coal mining, the first reference to which appeared in 1521.
-Many shafts were sunk around the area including those at Carr Colliery of 1760s; Whiston Colliery of 1802 (closed 1890); Halsnead Colliery of 1802 (closed 1895); but the most familiar pit within the Whiston Rural District was at Cronton Colliery which was begun in 1913, the first coal from which was raised in April 1915 (at this time it was called the Hulton Colliery Co.).
+Many shafts were sunk around the area including those at Carr Colliery of 1760s; Whiston Colliery of 1802 (closed 1890); Halsnead Colliery of 1802 (closed 1895); but the most familiar pit within the Whiston Rural District was at Cronton Colliery which was begun in 1913, the first coal from which was raised in April 1915 (at this time it was called The Hulton Colliery Co.).
 The collieries made good use of branch lines constructed for ease of transportation to a widening market.

 Whiston township was also known for its pottery: the earliest reference being in the late 18th Century.
-The main area for this industry was in the west of the township leading into Huyton Quarry where one can find a present day reminder in the old street name of Pottery Lane.
+The main area for this industry was in the west of the township leading into Huyton Quarry where one can find a present-day reminder in the old street name of Pottery Lane.
 Smaller industries included file and tool makers who provided items for the clock and watch industry in nearby Prescot.

-Although the ancient Cross of the township has not survived, it presumably occupied the site on the high ground at the junction of Dragon Lane and Cross Lane (formerly Stank Lane).
+Although the ancient cross of the township has not survived, it presumably occupied the site on the high ground at the junction of Dragon Lane and Cross Lane (formerly Stank Lane).
 This area became historically known as Whiston Cross.

-The local Roman Catholic Church of St. Luke in Shaw Lane, was built in 1937 and a second one dedicated to St. Leo in Lickers Lane, although consecrated in 1977, contains pews from the old church of St. Augustine’s, Great Howard Street, Liverpool which are over 100 years old.
+The local Roman Catholic Church of St. Luke in Shaw Lane was built in 1937 and a second one dedicated to St. Leo in Lickers Lane, although consecrated in 1977, contains pews from the old church of St. Augustine, Great Howard Street, Liverpool which are over 100 years old.

-The most widely known present-day location in the township is Whiston Hospital located on Warrington Road (formerly Turnpike Road), and Dragon Lane.
+The most widely known present-day location in the township is Whiston Hospital located on Warrington Road (formerly Turnpike Road) and Dragon Lane.
 The original buildings of 1843 housed the Poor Law Institution: the Prescot Union Workhouse and Infirmary.
 Although the site has been enlarged and regenerated on a number of occasions since then, in 2006 a major transformation was begun.
-The old Victorian buildings were demolished and a more modern multi-storey complex was constructed over a number of years.
+The old Victorian buildings were demolished and a more modern, multi-storey complex was constructed over a number of years.
 Opposite the hospital on Warrington Road, a multi-storey car park was built complete with a raised walkway, connecting the two above the roadway.

 Close to the hospital in Stoney Lane, is the site of Stoves Ltd., gas appliance manufacturers that began production there in 1925.
 Although for periods trading under the names Newhome, Valor, Valor-Newhome, and finally being acquired by Glen Dimplex in 2000, it has always been known locally by its original name of Stoves Ltd.